-Some questions a Eucharistic Visitor might ask of his/her rector, vicar or EV supervisor are:
+Some questions a Eucharistic Visitor might ask of the Member of the Clergy or other leader exercising oversight:

 - What do I need to know that is unique to this congregation? - What is expected of me before the service? - What do I need to know about the person to be visited? - What is my role during the liturgy? - Do I go to the person's place directly after the commissioning or after the final blessing? - What do I do with the communion kit afterwards? - Do I need to sign the church register?
 Where is it?